scoir/csv-exercise/README.md

-# SCOIR Technical Interview for Back-End Engineers
+# SCOIR Technical Interview
-This repo contains an exercise intended for Back-End Engineers.
+This repo contains an exercise intended for engineers.

 ## Instructions
 1. Fork this repo.